michaelfranzl/rpi23-gen-image/README.md

 Confirmed working revision (approx. version 4.10, Feb 2017): 60e8d3e11645a1b9c4197d9786df3894332c1685

-A working configuration file for this Linux kernel revision is included in this repository (`working-*-linux-config.txt`).
+Working configuration files for this Linux kernel revision are included in this repository. (`working-rpi2-linux-config.txt` and `working-rpi3-linux-config.txt`).

 If you want to generate the default `.config` file that is also working on the Raspberry, execute

     make mrproper

+For a RPi2:

     make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- multi_v7_defconfig

+For a RPi3:

+    make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- defconfig

-Whichever `.config` file you have now, if you want to get more control as to what is enabled in the kernel, you can run the graphical configuration tool at this point:
+Whichever `.config` file you have at this point, if you want to get more control as to what is enabled in the kernel, you can run the graphical configuration tool at this point:

     apt-get install libglib2.0-dev libgtk2.0-dev libglade2-dev

+For a RPi2:

     make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- gconfig

+For a RPi3:

+    make ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- gconfig

 Before compiling the kernel, back up your `.config` file so that you don't lose it after the next `make mrproper`: